On the robustness of modeling grounded word learning through a child's egocentric input

 \section{Discussion}

 In this work, we explored the robustness of simulated word learning from developmentally plausible datasets using multimodal neural networks with minimal inductive biases.
 We used automatic speech transcription methods to transcribe the entire SAYCam dataset, increasing the number of available transcribed utterances by a factor of 7, and use these automatically transcribed utterances to generate a number of multimodal training and evaluation datasets.
 We tested 3 different model configurations varying the type of language encoder and loss functions, against 5 different dataset splits across 3 babies.
 Overall, our results showed that all model configurations, across all three datasets, demonstrated that word-referent mappings were learnable using multimodal neural networks.
-Our findings build upon the results from \cite{vong2024grounded} --- although here we used a broader set of evaluation datasets, some with twice as many visual concepts --- highlighting that the kind and quantity of visual and linguistic information present in children's environments is indeed sufficient to acquire and generalize many word-referent mappings, without the need for additional linguistic inductive biases.
+Our findings build upon the results from \cite{vong2024grounded} --- although here we used a broader set of evaluation datasets, some with twice as many concepts --- highlighting that the kind and quantity of visual and linguistic information present in children's environments is indeed sufficient to acquire and generalize many word-referent mappings, without the need for additional linguistic inductive biases.
 Across multiple dataset splits, we show that the learned word embeddings generalize to visual instances across videos, across children and across image domains.
 Models successfully classify held-out frames from the same child, transfer to the visual environments of other children, and show modest above-chance performance on novel, naturalistic object stimuli, demonstrating some degree of transfer throughout.